chialin6/CSE490G-FP/index.md

 # Politician Tweets Analysis
 ## Introduction

-As we all know, that Twitter is a important social media among celebrities.
+As we all know, Twitter is an important social media among celebrities.
 Also, recently, it has been a hot topic for text analysis.
 Since I'm pretty new to natural language processing, I think it would be fun to do some analysis on tweets.
-With the hottest topic this year except COVID-19, which is **presendential election**, I decided to crawl few iconic politician candidates from both repulican and democrat to see if it is possible to guess a tweet is posted by whom.
+With the hottest topic this year except for COVID-19, which is **presidential election**, I decided to crawl few iconic politician candidates from both Republicans and Democrats to see if it is possible to guess a tweet is posted by whom.

 ![Repulican vs Democrat](https://cdn.cnn.com/cnnnext/dam/assets/181105112842-donkey-elephant-top.jpg)
 _This image credits to [CNN](https://www.cnn.com/style/article/why-democrats-are-donkeys-republicans-are-elephants-artsy/index.html)_